emo-eth/PokeAPI.py/README.md

 # PokeAPI.py
-Python wrapper for the v2 of the RESTful API hosted at (http://pokeapi.co).
+Python wrapper for the v2 of the RESTful API hosted at http://pokeapi.co.

-Each endpoint corresponds to a `get_` method of the wrapper.
+Each endpoint corresponds to a `get_` method of the wrapper (hyphens replaced with underscores, eg `get_location_area`).
 To get a list of all endpoints (all of which take an id or name as a parameter):

 >from PokeAPI import PokeAPI
 >